 - If someone requests you do not make a formal report:

-You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct or harassment within the university.
+You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct within the university.
 Ensure the person understands you do not have a choice of whether to report or not as a Responsible Employee, but that they can talk about their reporting options confidentially with a Confidential Resource.